-for arbitrary $l\in \mathbb Z$, leading to the same expression as in \eqref{eq:Bloch}.
+for arbitrary $l\in \mathbb Z$, leading to the same expression in \eqref{eq:Bloch}.
 We rewrite this property in terms of the Fourier coefficients of a quasi-resonant mode.

-We denote by $\mathrm{F}^l : V_K\rightarrow V_K$ the operator determined by \eqref{eq:cont-folding} in the Fourier domain, determined by where the entries of $\widehat v$ are periodically extended.
-For a given kernel element $(\omega,u^\omega)$ of the left-hand side of the system with infinitely many harmonics \eqref{eq:weak-Floquet-freq} (i.e., setting $K=\infty$), we have that for all $ l \in \mathbb Z$ it holds that
+We denote by $\mathrm{F}^l : \VK\rightarrow \VK$ the operator determined by \eqref{eq:cont-folding} in the Fourier domain, determined by where the entries of $\widehat v$ are periodically extended via For a given kernel element $(\omega,u^\omega)$ of the left-hand side of the system with infinitely many harmonics \eqref{eq:weak-Floquet-freq} (i.e., setting $K=\infty$), we have that for all $ l \in \mathbb Z$ it holds that

-Such a property can not generally be expected from the truncated system \eqref{eq:weak-Floquet-freq-K}.
+Such a property cannot generally be expected from the truncated system \eqref{eq:weak-Floquet-freq-K}.
 A weaker result can be shown: For modes that are localized, we find that the residuum of the folded quasi-frequencies tends to zero, as $K\rightarrow \infty$ for a fixed $l$ .
-The following proposition gives this result. \begin{proposition} Consider the setting of Theorem~\ref{thm:localization} and let the time-modulation be slightly more regular than \eqref{assumpt-kappa}, namely $\kappa \in C^3_{\mathrm{per}}([0,T];L^{\infty}(D))$.
-Further, let $l\le K$ be constant and $\mathrm{F}^l$ denote the associated folding operator defined in \eqref{Folding-op}.
+The following \JN{theorem} gives this result. \begin{theorem} Consider the setting of Theorem~\ref{thm:localization} and let the time-modulation be slightly more regular than assumed in \eqref{assumpt-kappa}, namely assume $\kappa \in C^3_{\mathrm{per}}([0,T];L^{\infty}(D))$.
+Furthermore, let $l\le K$ be constant and $\mathrm{F}^l$ denote the associated folding operator defined in \eqref{Folding-op}.
 Then, there exists a constant $C_0$ independent of $h$ and $K$, such that for

 we have that